rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-school.md

 0. Configure the Pi as a NAS server to store files
 0. Configure the Pi as a Media server to serve music, movies, and pictures

-### Day 5 - hardware variations
+### Day 5 - hardware power options

+0. Power the Pi using 12V batteries from automobiles
-0. Select batteries and solar panels to power the Pi untethered
+0. Select small batteries and solar panels to power the Pi untethered

+### Day 6 - Additional sensors

+0. Connect indoor ambiant sensors to the Pi
+0. Predict trends based on statistics gathered
+0. Correlate multiple metrics (indoor and outdoor temperature)
+0. Identify other sensors to sense the environment
 0. Compare Pi vs. Arduino

+### Day 7 - Additional actuators

-0. Connect sensors
+0. Connect acutuators to move things
+0. Communicate with others using the Pi

 ## More on IoT #